With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last checked yours?
-Remove it and angle it toward the light.
-If there’s no light visible, buy a new one.
+Can’t remember when you last replaced yours?
+Take it out and hold it up to the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside